Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 - Does not contain a panel with inputs to change widgets' appearance.
 - Does not support Web as a device target, to test UI components.
 - Does not have an ability to group widgets by their types (base/common).
+- Don't have a docs tab that supports MDX (or similar) with the documentation about the widget.
+- Require to update a Dart version to 2.12.0 or higher.
+- It not so popular (have only a few stars on GitHub).

 3. [Dashbook](https://pub.dev/packages/dashbook)